 Peer Mentors are an integral part of the new student academic experience at St. Mary’s.
-A Peer Mentor is assigned to each section of the Liberal Arts Seminar (Core101 for first year students, Core301 for transfers), and works with the section professor to help ensure that students are adjusting to the academic expectations of St. Mary’s.
+A Peer Mentor is assigned to each section of the Liberal Arts Seminar and works with the section professor to help ensure that students are adjusting to the academic expectations of St. Mary’s.

 - The Peer Mentors help lead discussion